yarisvt/tyk-docs/tyk-docs/content/graphql/field-based-permissions.md

 For one type of consumers it will be fine to query all data the schema exposes while for another type of consumer it should not be allowed to retrieve the `balance` for example.

-Field access can be restricted by setting up *field based permissions*.
+Field access can be restricted by setting up *field based permissions* in a policy or directly on a key.

 When a field is restricted and used in a GraphQL operation, the consumer will receive an error response (*400 Bad Request*):
 ```